 “The Okanagan Valley Wine Train” (Press release, 2003)

 2005: the train was put up for sale, but had not had any takers.

 October, 2015: days before the rails were going to be removed, the wine train was moved to Vernon, then on to Aspen Crossing, in Alberta.

 The wine train was stored on the old Petro-Canada siding, off Sexsmith Rd. in Kelowna.

 As of October 12th, 2015, only one car remained on the Petro Canada siding, to be moved next.

 A Hayes derail had been temporarily installed.

-Late afternoon October 12th, Elmsdale is now with the rest of the train in Vernon, destined for Aspen Crossing at Mossleigh, Alberta.
+In the late afternoon of October 12th, Elmsdale was now with the rest of the train in Vernon, destined for Aspen Crossing at Mossleigh, Alberta.

 October, 2015: a high-rail was used to move the Wine Train north to an active track in Vernon at Browne Road, as seen below.